spacecloud-io/space-docs/content/essentials/queries/filtering.md

 ## Equality operators

-The euality operators can be used to fetch specific objects based on equality comparison of a field.
+The equality operators can be used to fetch specific objects based on equality comparison of a field.

-For GraphQL, the equality operators are `_eq` (eqaul to) and `_ne` (not equal to).
+For GraphQL, the equality operators are `_eq` (equal to) and `_ne` (not equal to).
 Whereas for the client SDKs, these operators are `==` and `!=` respectively.

-The following are examples of using the equality operators on different types.
+The following are examples of using equality operators on different types.

-### Example: Integer (Works with Double, Float, Numeric, etc.)
+### Example: Integer (Works with Double, Float, Numeric)

 Fetch the list of all 3rd evolution pokemons (`level` is an integer field which indicates the evolution level):